ETS-ReactNative5/codeenginetrysample/README.md

    ```
    ibmcloud ce project create -n "Bee Travels"
    ```
-    It creates a Code Engine project named `Bee Travels`.
-A project is a grouping of Code Engine applications and jobs.
-Creating a project allows for network isolation, sharing of resources (ex. secrets), and grouping together applications and jobs that are related.
+    A [project](https://cloud.ibm.com/docs/codeengine?topic=codeengine-about#terminology) is a grouping of Code Engine entities such as applications, jobs, and builds.
+A project is based on a Kubernetes namespace.

     To see list of projects in the targetted resource group